University of Kansas returning Native American remains - NewsBreak

 University of Kansas returning Native American remains

-LAWRENCE, Kan.
-(AP) – The University of Kansas has begun the process of returning Native American remains and other sacred objects that were recently discovered in its museum collections, the university said.$24,000 robbery included theft of washer & dryer
+The University of Kansas has begun the process of returning Native American remains and other sacred objects that were recently discovered in its museum collections, the university said.

 University officials said in a statement posted online that "culturally unidentified individual remains," funeral objects and other sacred objects were found in Spooner Hall and Lippincott Hall Annex on the Lawrence campus.